Getting started with the Catalog Insights dashboards

 You will learn

-Learn how to use the product analysis dashboard to understand customer behaviors related to specific product purchases and craft marketing to match these pathways.
-Review insights around how, what, and when products in your catalog are driving orders, and align products at the right time in the customer journey.
+Learn how to use Catalog Insights, including the Product Analysis and Category Analysis dashboards, to understand customer purchasing behaviors and craft targeted marketing to match.
+Review insights around how, what, and when products and categories in your catalog are driving orders and align your messaging at the right time in the customer journey.

 Advanced KDP and Marketing Analytics are not included in Klaviyo’s standard marketing application, and a subscription is required to access the associated functionality.
 Head to our billing guide to learn about how to purchase these plans.